Ducati Motorcycles

 A new range of single cylinder machines in the 65cc class using push rod valve operation quickly grew to encompass 100cc models.
 The 1953 Milan Show witnessed the introduction of the first sports model Ducati, the 98S, powered by a tuned version of the ohv engine.
 Although successful commercially, the little machine was outclassed by its rivals when used in long distance races such as the Giro d'Italia and the Milano-Taranto.

-Success in these events guaranteed increased sales in the increasingly competitive Italian market and prompted Ducati Meccanica to employ Fabio Taglioni, a man well known for his work with Mondial, to design a new engine capable of competing with - and beating - the competition.
+Success in these events guaranteed increased sales in the increasingly competitive Italian market and prompted Ducati Meccanica to employ Fabio Taglionii, a man well known for his work with Mondial, to design a new engine capable of competing with - and beating - the competition.

 Taglioni had graduated from Bologna University before becoming part of the successful FB Mondial team.
 On joining Ducati, Taglioni undertook the design of what was to become the 98cc Gran Sport, or Marianna, a machine that would dominate its class in long distance racing and lay the foundation for the development of the hugely successful overhead cam and desmodromic singles that the firm would produce in the 1950s and '60s.